MYTHIK-blip/CIVIX-NZ/civix_method.md

     *   **Timestamping:** All log entries and significant documentation updates are timestamped for clear historical tracking.
     *   **Formatting Cadence:** Consistent Markdown formatting is maintained across all documentation.
     *   **GitHub Cadence:** Documentation updates are committed and pushed regularly, aligning with code changes, ensuring compatibility with GitHub's rendering (e.g., fencing for code blocks, Mermaid diagrams where applicable).
+*   **Running Services:** For development and testing, core services like the FastAPI backend and Ollama server often need to be run in separate terminal tabs.
+    *   **FastAPI Server:** To start the FastAPI server, navigate to the project root, activate the virtual environment, and run:
+        ```bash
+        source .venv/bin/activate
+        uvicorn ingestion_service:app --host 0.0.0.0 --port 8000
+        ```
+        If tracing is enabled, ensure the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable is set before running the server.
+    *   **Ollama Server:** To start the Ollama server and pull a model (e.g., `mistral`), run:
+        ```bash
+        ollama run mistral
+        ```
+        (Ensure Ollama is installed and running in the background.)

 ## 5. GitHub and Versioning